 Pampadum Shola National Park

 At 750 hectares, Anamudi National Park is Kerala’s smallest National Park.
 But despite its small size Pampadum Shola protects a wide range of wildlife, including the endangered Nilgiri marten, Indian wild dogs, leopards, tigers, elephants, buffaloes, gaur, and lion-tailed macaque.

-Characterized by rugged terrain, Pampadum shola enjoys misty and cloudy climate throughout the year.
-The best time to visit the park is during the dry season between December and March.
+Characterized by rugged terrain, Pampadum shola enjoys a misty and cloudy climate throughout the year.
+The best time to visit the park is during the dry season, between December and March.

 Eravikulam National Park

 Kerala’s first National Park and a UNESCO World Heritage Site, Eravikulam National Park, is home to southern India’s highest mountain peak, Anamudi.
 The slopes of Anamudi provide habitat for the endangered Nilgiri Tahr, a species of mountain goat endemic to the Nilgiri Hills and the southern portion of the Western Ghats.

 Other wildlife you can spot in Eravikulam include tigers, leopards, gaur and Nilgiri langur.
 Overall, the park is home to 26 species of mammals, 132 species of birds and 19 species of amphibians, not to mention the spectacular scenery of the Western Ghats.